uwcartlab/Webmapping-Dev/Chapter08/readme.md

 ### II.
 Color Scales

 One nice feature of D3 scales is that they support interpolation for just about any kind of value that can be interpolated—including color.
 For your D3 map, you will be creating a choropleth map, which will require the use of a color scale.
-Try an easy one for the circles on our bubble chart, with color value corresponding to population size.
+Try an easy one for the circles on our bubble chart, with color value corresponding to energy size.
 We will again make use of `d3.scaleLinear()` with the same domain as the `y` scale, but this time the range will be colors (Example 3.5).

 ###### Example 3.5: Implementing a color scale in _main.js_